On Finding… is a new series on my blog where I show you an unexpected find in the places I’ve visited.

 Thinking about it now, I can imagine those who knew the sound of the horns would feel sentimental at its image.
 I envision men sitting at wooden writing desks hearing the horn and running out of their homes, the red wax seal still drying on the envelope addressed to…

 This shop is pure nostalgia.

 Drawers — the ones like librarians once used to help you find books in the library (you remember the Dewey Decimal system, don’t you?) — filled with words perhaps now forgotten by their original recipients.
 The senders probably now lost to their loved ones.
 Postcards.
 They were ordered alphabetically by country and city of origin.
 I pulled open the drawer marked Praha and flicked through the vintage images.

-Vasek, the shopkeeper and Tom’s dad’s cousin, offered us Slivovitz – this one an apple brandy that was to be my downfall later that night.
+Vasek, the shopkeeper and my partner’s dad’s cousin, offered us Slivovitz – this one an apple brandy that was to be my downfall later that night.
 Empty shot glass in hand, I examined the contents of the glass display case that separated Vasek and us.
 Old medals, coins, and jewellery were inside.
 I wondered about the history, the context — the story.

 Inside were more postcards, many covered in plastic, many almost a hundred years old.
 I cautiously went through them one by one.
 Niagara Falls, Prince Edward Island, Toronto circa 1984, Toronto University, Quebec City… And then it registered.
 I went back to the drawing of the Romanesque revival style building and pulled it out.

 “That’s where I went to university!”
 I said.
 I started looking for my wallet while my partner’s dad translated.